Seven Wonders of the World

 Where to Stay – For exquisite luxury the 5star Palazzo Mafredi sits directly opposite the Colleseum.
 There is also the 4star Mercure Colosseum where you have great views from the rooftop terrace and swimming pool.

 Other attractions – Rome is great for a city break.
-See the Spanish steps, Trevi fountain and the Vatican where you can visit the Sistine chapel.
-Just take a wander around the city.
+See the Spanish steps and the beautiful Trevi fountain.
+Explore the impressive Vatican where you can visit the Sistine chapel.
+Or just take a wander around this historical city.
 Rome is like an outside museum.

 What – This vast temple complex is the largest religious monument in the World.
-This feat of Khmer engineering and design took 30 years to build in the early 12th centrury.
+This feat of Khmer engineering and design took 30 years to build in the early 12th century.

 Where – Siam Reap, Cambodia